 - (H) Skier Lands Prior to or Past Landing Box.
-A successful jump that is unreadable due to the skier landing prior to or past the video box shall never be grounds for a re-ride or protest. - Failure of Skier's Equipment.
+A successful jump that is unreadable due to the skier landing prior to or past the video box shall never be grounds for a re-ride or protest. - (I) Failure of Skier's Equipment.
 A failure of skier's own equipment shall never be grounds for a re-ride or protest, also see 1202(B). - (J) Skier's Equipment.
-Failure of a skier in the trick event to ensure their equipment is in the towboat for the second pass shall never be grounds for a re-ride. - (K) 30-Second Call.
+Once the skier declares equipment pursuant to Rule 303(B), failure of declared equipment to be in the towboat for the second pass shall not be grounds for re-ride but shall be grounds to allow the skier to return to the dock pursuant to Ruled 1202(B). - (K) 30-Second Call.
 Failure of the Event Judges to give the 30-second call shall never be grounds for a re-ride. - (L) Failure to Execute Leveling or Equalization Pass.
 Whilst it is recommended that a Leveling Pass be taken before the start of every event it is not mandatory.
 Equalization Passes are at the option of the Chief Judge and only required when course conditions substantially change due to excessive turnaround time - (M) Engine Trim Position.
 If the skier requests the engine position to be changed, this shall never be grounds for are-ride or protest, also see 1003(C). - (N) Slalom Handle.
 Incorrect handle width in the Slalom Event [303(I)] shall never be grounds for a re-ride or protest